aaugustin/notion2pg/README.rst

 Limitations
 -----------

+* The order of columns in the table isn't preserved.
+This information isn't available in the API of Notion.
 * Support for rollups is partial.
 * Properties of type "people" are imported as the person ID, which is probably not the most useful representation.